Cycling & Mountain Biking in the Adelaide Hills

 The 17-kilometre Amy Gillett Pathway is popular with leisure cyclists and families.
 Designed for cyclists, walkers and horse riders, the bitumen track follows an old railway corridor running from Oakbank to Mount Torrens.
 Named in honour of champion Australian cyclist Amy Gillett, this family-friendly track is bitumen and mostly flat, with four loop trails taking in other points of interest.

-If you're without a trusty steed of your own, Bike About offer a wide range of bikes for hire in Woodside, ensuring a hassle-free ride for all ages.
+If you're without a trusty steed of your own, Bike About offers e-bikes for hire in Woodside, ensuring a hassle-free ride for all ages.
+E-Go Bike Hire can also arrange drop-off to locations along the Amy Gillett Pathway.

 Amy Gillett Pathway, Mount Torrens